tosdr/paperwork/finances/finance-2014-q4.md

 * kept safe by Hugo: 8357.05 - ... = ...
 EUR
 * kept safe by Michiel: -35.67 - ... = ...
 EUR
+* kept safe by paypal (buro@tosdr.org): 0 + 320 = 320 EUR
+* kept safe by Flattr: 60 EUR from 2012, plus whatever we received in 2013 and 2014.